A common question I get from chicken owners is how to stop or retrain a rooster from attacking them or a family member.

 Similarly, they learned that if they wanted to be top dog (and reproduce the most), they needed to ward off potential rivals.

-He might get worse if he’s been he only rooster and suddenly there are other, new, faces added to his flock.
+He might get worse if he’s been the only rooster and suddenly there are other new faces added to his flock.
 You might also notice he turns into a jerk when it’s spring and the hens start laying again.
 In these cases, it might just be a temporary behavior.

-And there’s also the possibility that he’s a young rooster just feeling his oats, and when he gets knocked down a peg (figuratively speaking), he’ll realize he’s not at the top of the flock.
+And there’s also the possibility that he’s a young rooster just feeling his oats.
+When he gets knocked down a peg (figuratively speaking), he’ll realize he’s not at the top of the flock.

-I explain it best in the video, but you need to convince Mr. Rooster that you’re the head of the flock.
-This isn’t a bad thing – animals like to be lead, and by leading them, you’re giving them a sense of security.
+First, understand that rooster aggression is normal and it’s part of the pecking order as well.
+But it does need to be kept under control.
+I explain it best in this video how you need to convince Mr. Rooster that you’re the head of the flock.
+This isn’t a bad thing – animals like to be led.
+By leading them, you’re giving them a sense of security.

-With a long stick or broom (one reader says she uses a broom), gently sweep the rooster away as you enter the coop area.
-You’re entering his domain, but he needs to understand there should be space between you and he, and that you control that space.
+Wear some boots and take a long stick or broom and gently sweep the rooster away as you enter the coop area.
+You’re entering his domain, but he needs to understand there should be space between you and him, and that you control that space.

-Don’t be afraid (you are MANY times his size after all), don’t show fear, and definitely never turn your back (he’ll think you’re running away or take a prime opportunity to peck you while you’re not paying attention), which could undo any work you’ve done with him previously).
+Don’t be afraid (you are MANY times his size after all) and don’t back down.
+Don’t show fear and definitely never turn your back, which could undo any work you’ve done with him previously.
+He’ll think you’re running away or take a prime opportunity to peck you while you’re not paying attention.

-If he’s been attacking for a while or definitely is old enough to know better, then separating him might not be the best solution or work long term.
+If he’s been chasing you or attacking for a while or definitely is old enough to know better, then separating him might not be the best solution or work long-term.

 Can you ALWAYS retrain a rooster?